 Many items on campus end up in the trash when consumers choose not to reuse or recycle them.
 Once discarded, recovering these items becomes challenging and sometimes hazardous.
 Recent waste audits reveal that over 45% of materials disposed of as trash could have been reused, recycled, or composted.
 Collective participation is essential to drive sustainable change.

-Who is moving the campus trash?
+Who is Moving the Campus Trash?

 Waste Recovery Services, a department within Facilities Management at the University of Minnesota Twin Cities, operates as a self-hauler with its own drivers and fleet.
 They collect waste from the 259 campus buildings using university-owned vehicles like rear-loading packer trucks or compactors, ensuring safe and secure transport to its final destination.